floating/frame/README.md

 - **Set your own connections to Ethereum and IPFS**
   - Never be locked into using a centralized gateway
 - **Menu Bar Support**
-  - Frame stays out of the way and sits quietly in your menu bar until it's needed
+  - Frame stays out of the way and sits quietly in your menu bar until needed
 - **Cross Platform**
   - MacOS, Windows and Linux!